Casey Eye Institute to provide free vision screenings as part of Pacific Northwest Diabetes Health and Wellness Week

 The Circle on the Court event is free and anyone is welcome to attend.

-For a full list of Pacific Northwest Diabetes Health and Wellness Week events, click here.
+See the full list of Pacific Northwest Diabetes Health and Wellness Week events.

 The Harold Schnitzer Diabetes Health Center will also be hosting free health screenings at OHSU’s Center for Health and Healing on November 14 in recognition of World Diabetes Day and the Fifth Annual Pacific Northwest Diabetes Summit on November 17.